 Cons

-2. Nexen Aria AH7 (Budget-Friendly Passenger Tire for Toyota Camry)
+2. Nexen Aria AH7

+Are you looking for value without compromising quality for your Toyota Camry non-hybrid model?
+The Nexen Aria AH7 is the answer.
 With an 80,000-mile limited tread life warranty, a 45-day trial period, a 2-year Road Hazard Replacement warranty, and 36 months of Roadside Assistance, the value just keeps rolling.
-It’s a win for Camry owners!
+It's a win-win for Camry owners!

 Pros